ringanta/terraform-provider-buddy/docs/resources/workspace_variable.md

 subcategory: ""
 description: |-
   buddy_workspace_variable manages variable under the workspace scope.
   Variable under the workspace scoped is accessible by all projects under the workspace.
-Use this variable to distributed the same variable that is used by multiple projects.
+Use this variable to store value that is needed across multiple projects.
 ---

 # buddy_workspace_variable (Resource)

 `buddy_workspace_variable` manages variable under the workspace scope.

 Variable under the workspace scoped is accessible by all projects under the workspace.
-Use this variable to distributed the same variable that is used by multiple projects.
+Use this variable to store value that is needed across multiple projects.

 ## Example Usage